 By Train: 32 mins from Jamaica Station via LIRR

 Within the town of Oyster Bay, the historic village of Bethpage is a picture-perfect retreat.
 Immerse yourself in 19th-century Long Island living at Old Bethpage Village Restoration (pictured), a living history museum.
 Explore historic homes and farms, learn about past trade and craft practices, and attend a variety of seasonal events and programs within its walls.
 Throughout October and November, you can witness the awe-inspiring Great Jack O’ Lantern Blaze, which features over 7,000 illuminated jack o’ lanterns throughout its grounds.
+In December, get into the holiday spirit during their special Candlelight Evenings, complete with bonfires, hot apple cider, and more.
 For those looking to get out on the green, Bethpage is home to one of America’s greatest public golf courses, the Bethpage State Park Golf Course.
 Host of the 2019 PGA Championship, the park features 18-hole regulation golf courses, including the world-renowned Bethpage Black Course.

 By Car: 48 mins from Midtown Manhattan